The contract for driving tuition is solely between you and your instructor who is a self-employed franchisee of ProScot Limited.

 PROSCOT DRIVING SCHOOL LIMITED ARE NOT PARTY TO THAT CONTRACT.
 THEY ARE ONLY MENTIONED IN THESE TERMS AND CONDITIONS WHERE THEY ACT AS AGENT FOR YOUR INSTRUCTOR.

 All driving lessons and courses are operated by ProScot Driver Training, trading as ProScot Limited, whose registered office is Barclay Court, Carberry Road, Mitchelston Ind Est ("ProScot Rider Training" / "We").
 The "Pupil(s)" / "You" is / are the person(s) confirmed on the course confirmation letter.
-"Force majeure" is any situation beyond the control of ProScot Driver Training Ltd, which can be, but is not limited to, war, terrorist activity, natural disaster, civil strife, adverse weather or road conditions, fire, bureaucratic obstacles, changes in schedules by the Driving Standards Agency ("DSA").
+"Force majeure" is any situation beyond the control of ProScot Driver Training Ltd, which can be, but is not limited to, war, terrorist activity, natural disaster, civil strife, adverse weather or road conditions, fire, bureaucratic obstacles, changes in schedules by the Driver and Vehicle Standards Agency ("DVSA").

 ProScot Driver Training reserves the right to decline any booking at their discretion.
 The Pupils(s) are required to sign a copy of the terms and conditions and a release and waiver form.